KennethBrandon/Futuro-Cube-Apps/apps/Rubiks_Cube/README.md

 ##### Modifications By: Kenneth Brandon

 ###Installing
-Unlike the other apps, this one must be installed using the .zip file.
-Using Rubik's Futuro Cube Suite, just drop the [Rubiks_Cube.zip](Rubiks_Cube.zip) file on the side you want the app to go.
+Unlike the other apps, this one must be installed using the [.zip file](releases/Rubiks_Cube_1_3.zip) found in the [releases folder](releases).
+Using Rubik's Futuro Cube Suite, just and drop the zip on the side you want the app to go.

 ###Packaging
 To package this app you need to zip the RUBIKS CUBE folder with the .amx file.